 Travel to Grenada

-Grenada, with its unspoilt landscapes, has the perfect balance of adventure, idyllic beaches and romance.
+It's not called the Spice Island for nothing; you really can smell the nutmeg in the air.
+Grenada’s islands feature some of the most diverse terrains in the Caribbean, from crater lakes and green rainforests to sun-kissed beaches and unspoilt underwater ecosystems.
+Grenada has the perfect balance of adventure and romance.
 On this picturesque and petite island, you can go for a swim in the crystal clear waters off Grand Anse Beach in the morning and easily trek through ancient rainforests en route to the dramatic Seven Sisters Waterfalls in the afternoon.

 The English-speaking nation has some of the friendliest people in the Caribbean, making it very easy to encounter all aspects of Grenada's vibrant culture and hospitality.